by Stormi Scott

 Once you have established your company as its entity, you should begin to apply for business credit.
 If you have vendors who offer you products or services on credit, ask them to report your agreement and payments to business credit agencies.

-Open at least one business credit card with a creditor that reports to all major credit reporting agencies.
-Maintain at least one open business card.
 Having more than one open can be helpful, but make sure that you are not using the cards just to use them – carrying a high balance on a business credit card can affect your business credit score just as it would your personal credit score.

 How to Maintain Business Credit

 Always pay your bills on time or ahead of time if you can.
 When choosing lenders or suppliers, choose those that report to credit bureaus.
 Avoid using more of your available credit than is necessary.
-We recommend getting a business credit card to cover your company's everyday expenses.
-Not only can this potentially rack up some rewards for you, but it can also help maintain your business credit.

 FAQs About Business Credit